Kong/docs.konghq.com/app/konnect/gateway-manager/dedicated-cloud-gateways/custom-dns.md

 2. Click the action menu on the end of the row you want to delete and click **Delete**.

-## Custom Domain Attachment & CAA Record Issue
+## Custom domain attachment and CAA record troubleshooting

-If your custom domain attachment fails, check if your domain has a CAA record restricting certificate issuance.
-Dedicated Cloud Gateways uses GCP Public CA to provision SSL/TLS certificates.
-If your CAA record does not include the required CA, certificate issuance will fail.
+If your custom domain attachment fails, check if your domain has a Certificate Authority Authorization (CAA) record restricting certificate issuance.
+Dedicated Cloud Gateways uses a Google Cloud Public CA to provision SSL/TLS certificates.
+If your CAA record doesn't include the required CA, certificate issuance will fail.

-Steps to Fix:
+You can resolve this issue by doing the following:

-1. Check existing CAA records
+1. Check existing CAA records by running `dig CAA yourdomain.com +short`.
-    * Run: dig CAA yourdomain.com +short
-    * If a CAA record exists but doesn't allow GCP Public CA (pki.goog), update it.
+  If a CAA record exists but doesn't allow GCP Public CA (`pki.goog`), update it.
-2. Update the CAA record (if needed)
-    * yourdomain.com.
-CAA    0 issue "pki.goog"
+2. Update the CAA record, if needed.
+For example: `yourdomain.com.
+CAA    0 issue "pki.goog"`
 3. Wait for DNS propagation and retry attaching your domain.

 If no CAA record exists, no changes are needed.
-More details: [Let's Encrypt CAA Guide](https://letsencrypt.org/docs/caa/)
+For more information, see the [Let's Encrypt CAA Guide](https://letsencrypt.org/docs/caa/).